darwin406/-AI-based-analog-Electronic-circuit-Design-Automation-platform/README.md

 ![algorithm_2_result](https://github.com/user-attachments/assets/e950cda1-3c95-4bbe-81e0-937dcd7c6760) <br/>
 This graph shows the highest FOM values generated in the replay memory, depending on the step in the training process. <br/>
 **Since our goal is to get the state with the highest FOM, we don't necessarily need to test it.** <br/>
+We simply watch the state stored in the replay memory and the FOM based on the state. <br/>
 ### Algorithm 3
 ![algoritm3_result](https://github.com/user-attachments/assets/7c852e40-0b9f-4e10-920a-a895681cfd6a) <br/>
 This graph shows the highest FOM values generated in the replay memory, depending on the step in the training process. <br/>